shangzhouye/EKF-SLAM-on-Turtlebot3/README.md

   - Green landmarks are measurements.
   - Indigo landmarks show where the SLAM algorithm thinks their positions are.

-The figure below shows the result of the landmark detection algorithm using a 2D LIDAR scanner:
+The figure below shows the result of the landmark detection algorithm using a 2D laser scanner:

 ![](https://github.com/shangzhouye/EKF-SLAM-on-Turtlebot3/blob/public/figures/landmark_detection.gif?raw=true)